-As Baby Boomers age and retire, many older adult children are now coming to grips with private family foundations set up by their parents decades earlier, before donor advised funds (DAFs) were an option for most families.
+As Baby Boomers age and retire, many older adult children must come to grips with private family foundations their parents set up decades earlier – before donor-advised funds (DAFs) were an option for family philanthropy.

-While the first DAF was technically established in 1931 as New York Community Trust, federal legislation clarifying DAF rules that would allow DAF accounts to be made easily available to almost anyone did not arrive until the mid-2000s with the Pension Protection Act.
-Families who did their estate planning in the 20th century and wanted to facilitate ongoing grant-making were generally advised to form private family foundations.
-Even today, in 2022, clients meeting with an estate planning attorney or tax advisor often open a conversation about charitable planning with: “Of course, at some point we’ll probably set up a foundation…”
+While the first DAF was technically established in 1931 as New York Community Trust, federal legislation clarifying DAF rules did not arrive until the mid-2000s with the Pension Protection Act.
+Families who did their estate planning in the 20th century and wanted to facilitate ongoing grantmaking were generally advised to form private family foundations.
+It’s still common for clients meeting with an estate planning attorney or financial advisor to open a conversation about charitable planning with: “Of course, at some point we’ll probably set up a foundation…”

-Advisors today working with their charitably inclined clients often discuss the advantages and disadvantages presented by private foundations and DAFs.
-Many clients realize that a DAF better accomplishes their goals: an account holding charitable dollars that allows them and their loved ones to engage in the rewarding work of grant-making, leaving the ongoing administrative and legal work to the DAF administrator, and enjoying fewer constraints as to required distributions and taxes payable.
-New private foundations are becoming increasingly rare, but are still the right fit for families who are willing to bear more expense and administrative responsibility in exchange for added flexibility and full control of their own charitable entity.
+Advisors today working with their charitably inclined clients often discuss the advantages and disadvantages presented by private foundations versus DAFs.
+Many clients realize that a DAF better accomplishes their goals: an account holding charitable dollars that allows them and their loved ones to engage in the rewarding work of grantmaking, leaving the ongoing administrative and legal work to the DAF administrator and dealing with fewer constraints as to required distributions and taxes.
+New private foundations are increasingly rare but may still be the right fit for families who are willing to bear more expense and administrative responsibility in exchange for control of their own charitable entity.

 Scenario 1: The Family Got Big.

-Deciding Not to Convert: Some large multi-generational families consider splitting a private family foundation into smaller family-branch DAFs but ultimately decide that keeping the fire-power of a larger asset base and one family name is more important.
+Deciding Not to Convert: Some large multi-generational families who consider splitting a private foundation into smaller family-branch DAFs ultimately decide it’s more important to keep the firepower of a larger asset base and one family name.

 Scenario 2: The Family Got Small.

-The opposite size problem can lead to the same outcome of converting a private foundation to a DAF.
+The opposite size problem can lead to the same outcome of transitioning a private foundation to a DAF.
 Mom and Dad may have formed their private foundation in hopes of it keeping generations of their descendants working together towards charitable goals.
-But in a family that may not have grown as expected or actually shrank through disinterest or other reasons might have one or two aging adult children left running a foundation.
-The administrative responsibility and limits around existing resources presents an opportunity to consider a conversion to a DAF.
+But a family that may not have grown as expected, or even shrank, might only have one or two aging adult children left to run a foundation.
+The administrative responsibility and limits around existing resources may lead small families to consider converting their foundation to a DAF.

-Deciding Not to Convert: Some smaller families without a younger generation decide that when the time comes, they prefer to simply give the final private foundation assets to a public charity and shut down the foundation, either later in their lives or posthumously.
+Deciding Not to Convert: Some smaller families without a younger generation decide that when the time comes, they prefer to simply give the remaining private foundation assets to a public charity and shut it down, either later in their lives or posthumously.

 Scenario 3: Junior Retired and Doesn’t Need a Job.

 A subset of families who set up private foundations did so in part to be able to provide a legitimate paid position to one or more family members, frequently children.
-For many children, having a full or part-time job facilitating their family philanthropy is deeply rewarding, and a foundation can benefit from having a worker who has a flexible schedule and cares personally for its mission.
-But many of the foundations that were set up to be run by founders’ children now have an aging staffer at their helm.
-As children age and enter retirement, they may have less need or desire for their paid foundation job and with no likely successor, a conversion to a DAF allows such a child to maintain the grant-making while relieving them of any administrative responsibility.
+For many children, having a full or part-time job facilitating family philanthropy is deeply rewarding, and a foundation can benefit from having a worker who has a flexible schedule and cares personally for the mission.

 Deciding Not to Convert: A family that has valued having one of their own working for the foundation may conclude that this is an option they want to retain for the next generation of family members.

-Scenario 4: A Million Ain’t What It Used to Be.
+Scenario 4: A Million Isn’t What It Used to Be.

-Private foundations that are under $10 million in size may find that the ever-increasing costs of administrative staff, and ongoing legal and tax work required to keep a private foundation in compliance, is simply too expensive and time-consuming for a modestly-sized foundation to support.
-A family may conclude that a conversion to a DAF will allow more dollars for charity and more free time for them.
+Private foundations that are under $10 million in size may find that the ever-increasing administrative costs are too expensive and time-consuming for a modestly sized foundation.
+From staff upkeep to ongoing legal and tax work, it may just not be worth the effort.
+A family may conclude that transitioning the foundation to a DAF will allow more dollars for charity and more free time for them.

 Deciding Not to Convert: While a DAF is usually a much lower-cost option than a private foundation, DAFs still come with administrative expenses and investment management fees.
 Much like the smaller family, a family with a smaller private foundation may conclude it’s more efficient to simply gift the foundation assets outright when they’re ready, rather than continuing to pay the expenses of keeping a DAF account open.